“Washington’s Pope”? Who is Pope Francis?

 Cardinal Jorge Mario Bergoglio and Argentina's "Dirty War"

-In the course of the last year, Pope Francis has been portrayed in chorus by the Western media as a left leaning champion of “Liberation Theology” committed to global poverty alleviation.
-According to London’s Telegraph, Pope Francis “is bringing Liberation Theology into the Vatican”. in the footsteps of Francis of Assisi, the ‘preferential option for the poor’ has so to speak been reintegrated into the Catholic mainstream under the helm of Pope Francis I.
+In the course of the last two years, Pope Francis has been portrayed in chorus by the Western media as an antiwar activist and a left leaning champion of “Liberation Theology” committed to World peace and global poverty alleviation.

 Liberation Theology has become a convenient tool of media propaganda: the protagonists of oppression are portrayed as liberators.
 Pope Francis I, heralded as the champion of Liberation in Latin America is now bringing his message to Palestine: According to Naim Ateek, the founder of Liberation Theology in Palestine, quoted in TIME, “We feel he has been able to speak about the poor in Latin America,… Now we would like to see him speak about the oppressed in Palestine.”